 When teaching and especially in a learner's first year or so, VERBS should be the focus.
 All other vocabulary won't "stick" unless there is a verb referent and so we should focus much communication on the practice/use of verbs -- the fly paper of the world of words.

 Nosy Neighbors (see attached) is a perfect way to practice using verbs communicatively.
 It is from Jill Hadfield's great series of Communication Games.
-A must book for a serious teacher and see it in our Bookstore.
+A must resource book for a teacher.
 It is a perfect example of a teaching material that is basic and infinitely adaptable by the teacher.
 Also, get The Best of here!
 This post reviews the game.
+You can also play the game using the past continuous tense - what were people doing yesterday.

 1. Warm up by asking the students questions about the main handout.
 Or better, just give it to them and they ask questions using target language , be it past, present , future... (whatever you want to practice).
 Ex.
 "When do you usually.......? - to practice present habitual tense.